FAQs: Discrimination and Harassment Policy and Procedures

 Even where there is no discrimination or harassment, there may be outstanding conflict, gaps in other Brandon University policies and/or procedures, a need for training or other situations which require action.
 Supervisors and academic administrators may implement remedial actions to address these situations, even where there is no finding of discrimination or harassment.

 Where can I get more information about this?

 There is additional information on the Diversity web page, including:

-- The Discrimination and Harassment Prevention Policy
+- The Discrimination and Harassment Prevention Policy and Procedures

 - Discrimination and Harassment Prevention Process Flow